Optimal In-Place Suffix Sorting: Restoring the original string

 \section{Restoring the original string $T$}

-In this Appendix, we show that we can restore the string $T$ in our first algorithm which is designed for the string $T$ over the integer alphabets $\{1,2,\ldots,\Sigma\}$.
-First, we can see that in the termination of our algorithm.
-Suffix array $\SA$ contains the indices of all suffixes of $T$ which are in lexicographical order.
-Note that if we do not modify $T$, we will have the following observation. \begin{observation} For each suffix $\Suf(\SA[i])$ in $\SA$, let $b_i$ denote its bucket character (i.e., the first common character), then $T[\SA[i]]=b_i$. \end{observation} The key point to recover $T$ is that we need to maintain the equal relationship of the characters of $T$.
+In this appendix, we show that we can restore the string $T$ in our first algorithm for the integer alphabets $\{1,2,\ldots,\Sigma\}$.
+First, we can see that upon the termination of our algorithm, suffix array $\SA$ contains the indices of all suffixes of $T$ which are in lexicographical order.
+Note that if we do not modify $T$, we will have the following observation. \begin{observation} For each suffix $\Suf(\SA[i])$ in $\SA$, let $b_i$ denote its bucket character (i.e., the first common character).
+We have that $T[\SA[i]]=b_i$. \end{observation} The key point to recover $T$ is that we need to maintain the equality relationship of the characters of $T$.
 So if we modify $T$ to $T'$ under this condition such that $T'[i]=T'[j]$ (or $T'[i]\neq T'[j]$, resp.) if and only if $T[i]=T[j]$ (or $T[i]\neq T[j]$, resp.).
 Then, we can recover $T$ from $\SA$ and $T'$ using linear time (scan $\SA$ once) and $O(1)$ workspace from above Observation \ref{ob:recover}.
-Now, we need to modify the first renaming step in our algorithm to rename each character $T[i]$ to be its bucket tail (note that this modification maintains the equal relationship).
-This change only lead the details in the later induced sorting step changed.
-In the induced sorting step, since we let all $T[i]$ points to its bucket tail, so the induced sort LMS-suffixes or S-suffixes will be the same as before.
-The only thing we need to explain in the induced sorting step is that we induced sort L-suffixes from the sorted LMS-suffixes since there are not exist pointers which point to the bucket head (see Step 1 of Section \ref{secint:sortt} which sort all L-suffixes from the sorted LMS-suffixes using induced sorting).
-However, we can fix this step using our interior counter trick which we widely used in this paper.
+Now, we need to modify the first renaming step in our algorithm to rename each character $T[i]$ to be its bucket tail (note that this modification maintains the equality relationship).
+This change only leads to some minor change in the details in the later induced sorting step.
+In the induced sorting step, since we let all $T[i]$ points to its bucket tail, the induced sort LMS-suffixes or S-suffixes are the same as before.
+The only thing we need to explain in the induced sorting step is that we induced sort L-suffixes from the sorted LMS-suffixes since there are no pointers which point to the bucket head (see Step 1 of Section \ref{secint:sortt} which sort all L-suffixes from the sorted LMS-suffixes using induced sorting).
+However, we can fix this step using our interior counter trick we developed.
 Now, we describe the details.
-We consider the buckets in $\SA$ into two types, one type does not contain LMS-suffixes, the other contains LMS-suffixes.
+We distinguish the buckets in $\SA$ into two types: one type does not contain LMS-suffixes, the other contains LMS-suffixes.
 These two types are easy to identify since the LMS-suffixes have already been sorted in the tail of their corresponding buckets in $\SA$.